finarly/Notes/In_progress/DataBricks_Association.md

 ### Delta Live Tables (DLT)

-DLT is a framework for building reliable and maintainable data processing pipelines, it provides a diagrams that shows your multi-hop architecture and it's dependencies.
+DLT is a framework for building reliable and maintainable data processing pipelines, it provides a Directed Acyclic Graph (DAG) that shows your multi-hop architecture and it's dependencies.
 They are created by using databricks notebooks.
+So therefore, instead of using a series of separate Apache Spark tasks, you define the tables you need and DLT manages it for you depending on your input configurations.

 - DLT tables will always be proceeded by `LIVE` keyword
 - Incremental processing via auto loader needs `STREAMING` keyword